-LME Copper as of July 6, 2026
+LME Copper ·as of August 21, 2026

-LME Copper on-warrant stock is 315.0K mt as of July 6, 2026, down 16.9% in the past 30 days.
+LME Copper warehouse stock is 238.6K mt as of August 21, 2026, down 13.8% in the past 30 days.
 It is currently draining faster than usual.

 Measured in metric tons (mt).
-At the 70th percentile of LME Copper's 19-year recorded history, today's on-warrant stock is about mid-range for its history, an ordinary warehouse level.
+At the 48th percentile of LME Copper's 19-year recorded history, today's warehouse stock is about mid-range for its history, an ordinary warehouse level.
+Over the past ~18 weeks it has drained down faster than usual, among the quickest 5% of stretches like it on record.

 24h Change